JoseBarreiros/BTW_SandpileSimulation/README.md

 Files:

-sandpile_jb:    Plot an png image of the sandpile in each time step.
-sandpile_jb_v2: Export a csv file containing data of the number of grains dropped in each avalanche to further build an histogram.
+sandpile_jb.py:    Plot an png image of the sandpile in each time step. sandpile_jb_v2.py: Export a csv file containing data of the number of grains dropped in each avalanche to further build an histogram.

 Results:
 ![alt text](https://github.com/JoseBarreiros/BTW_SandpileSimulation/blob/master/Media/avalanches.png)